ioztelcan/md5helper/README.md

 # MD5 Helper

 This script is to calculate md5sum of a file.
-As we all very well know a script like this is would be pointless on Linux systems, since that calculation is as simple as typing `md5sum` on your terminal.
+As we all very well know a script like this would be pointless on Linux systems, since that calculation is as simple as typing `md5sum` on your terminal.
 But unfortunately, sometimes we have to do things on Windows.